Rational linear subspaces of hypersurfaces over finite fields: Proofs

-Set $R=\Spec \ZZ[\frac{1}{p_1\cdots p_s}]$, so the map $\pi:X_R\ra Y_R$ is a finitely presented map with geometrically irreducible fibers.
-Moreover, applying Theorem \ref{BR19} and upper semicontinuity of fiber dimension \cite[Th\'eor\`eme 13.1.3]{EGA4.3}, the fibers are all of dimension at least $(r+1)(n-r)-\binom{d+r}{r}$.
-Moreover, we have that $\pi:X_R\ra Y_R$ is projective.
-Then, by the Lang-Weil bound of \cite{LW54}, for $q$ sufficiently large we have that for any $\FF_q$ point $y\ra Y$ the Fano scheme $X_y$ has a rational point.
+in which case the map $\pi\colon F_R\to Y_R$ is a finitely presented map with geometrically irreducible fibers.
+Applying Theorem \ref{BR19} and the upper semicontinuity of fiber dimension \cite[Th\'eor\`eme 13.1.3]{EGA4.3}, the fibers are all of dimension at least $(r+1)(n-r)-\binom{d+r}{r}$.
+Moreover, we have that $\pi\colon F_R\to Y_R$ is projective.
+Then, by the Lang--Weil bound (Theorem \ref{langweil}), for $q$ sufficiently large, we have that for any $\FF_q$ point $\{y\}\to Y$ the Fano scheme $F_y$ has a rational point. \end{proof}